A Public Reference on Sound & the Body

 Auditory masking that actually works.
 Light management.
 Why supplemental melatonin is not the first move.
 What residents can do while the policy argument develops.

 The case for regulating gas-powered backpack leaf blowers does not depend on anyone’s personal annoyance.
 It rests on the WHO night-noise guideline, the cardiovascular literature, OSHA noise-exposure standards, and the empirical record of municipalities that have already done the work.
-Start with what the noise does to the body, then read why habituation is a deception, and end with where bans have worked.
+And the same biological channel that takes the damage also takes the repair — start with what the noise does to the body, read why habituation is a deception, then turn to the sounds that feed the systems noise depletes.